Published on Yale University Library (https://web.library.yale.edu)

 The selected student will be awarded a $4,200 stipend to subsidize a five-week summer research period to be completed the summer between their junior and senior years.
 This research, which must be completed on Yale campus using YUL collections, will become the foundation for the content of the exhibit.

-Program duration is from Summer 2026 (five-week research fellowship) through Spring 2027 (senior year research and production).
+Program duration is from Summer 2026 (five-week research period between June 1 - September 1) through Spring 2027 (senior year research and production).

 This opportunity is perfect for students who have experience researching with primary source materials, are curious about the curatorial process, enjoy working collaboratively, and whose senior essay subject can be strongly represented by physical objects from the YUL collections.